SABS-R3-projects/PKPD/README.md

 ## Use

-1. Open the terminal and enter the installed directory as in installation

-2. Start the program by typing
+Start the program by opening a terminal and typing
 ```
-python ./PKPD/gui/mainWindow.py
+python -m PKPD
 ```